 --- Sky ---

-And last but not least, meet Nellie!
+Sky needed another goat friend, so we brought home Nellie!
 She was gifted to the Mini Ranch by a sweet family who volunteers with our crew.
 They owned five goats and thought that Sky could really use a friend.
 They offered us their sweetest goat because she would be such a great fit with our mission of bringing joy.
 Nellie absolutely loves attention, and acts like a lovable puppy dog when you scratch her behind her ears.
 We are so happy she has joined the herd!

 When you add 50 BIG-HEARTED Volunteers to this sweet little herd, you now have the wonderful Mini Joys Crew!